 Moreover, larger Finance functions are having to constantly evolve with the introduction of new accounting standards such as IFRS 9,15,16 and 17.
 Therefore, it seems that the market is calling out for skilled technical accountants both on a permanent basis and also to assist with technical transformation projects – a demand that we can confirm from a recruitment perspective.

 Do any of these subjects resonate with you or your organisation?
 What are your top tips for employee engagement?
-Have you seen any interesting positives in the economy, despite the political uncertainty?Posted about 2 years ago
+Have you seen any interesting positives in the economy, despite the political uncertainty?Posted over 2 years ago